grz0zrg/fsynth/README.md

  If you just want to try it out without the collaborative feature and GLSL code save, you don't need MongoDB and Redis, you just need "fsws" then point your browser to http://127.0.0.1:3000

- If you want to use it with IanniX or OSC app like the SuperCollider fs.sc file, please look at the osc_relay directory.
+ If you want to use it with an OSC app like the SuperCollider fs.sc file or [Open Stage Control](http://osc.ammd.net), please look at the osc_relay directory.

  To use the OSC relay : cd osc_relay & npm install & node osc_relay